mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 The following should happen within a 2 week period, with 1-2 iterations in each step:

-- CEO works with department heads in 1-1s to discuss company and department V2MOMs and targets
+1. CEO works with department heads in 1-1s to discuss company and department V2MOMs and targets
   - If applicable during the period, sales, CEO and finance set or adjust the revenue targets
+2. People meets with departments head to discuss current and future org structure
-- Finance works with department heads to discuss headcount and program spend budget
+3. Finance works with department heads to discuss headcount and program spend budget

 ### Review WIP Company and Department V2MOMs